 We arrived in Verona, Italy after a few hours drive from Milan.
 We were ready to stretch our legs, but most of all we were eager to experience this symbol of Italian charm and romance.
 We kept using the promise of Italian ice cream as a bribe for our kids as we started exploring this beautiful medieval city.
 Read on to experience my charming walking tour of Verona, Italy.

-Treviso is a small town in the region of Veneto in Northern Italy.
+Treviso is a city in the region of Veneto in Northern Italy.
 Because Treviso is so close to Venice it gets bypassed by tourists because Venice is such a hot tourist attraction.
 This makes Treviso a quiet town to visit with plenty of historical buildings and attractions.
 We definitely enjoyed walking through its narrow streets and admiring the many old buildings scattered all over the town.
-Treviso boasts a large university and it is also an important industrial city.
-All this makes Treviso a worthwhile tourist attraction…if you have already seen Venice.
+Come along with me on a walking tour of Treviso.

 Padova lies about on hour drive from Venice in Northern Italy.
 It is very easy to reach Padova from the A4 motorway and we just followed the signs to the main square in Padova.
 We arrived in Padova, Italy on a very hot day in August.
 We did whatever we could to escape the heat.
 Even though we didn’t have much time to walk around we enjoyed Padova, Italy very much.
 The amazing Pratto della Valle square fascinated us with all many and beautiful sculptures.